 From a supervisory perspective, risk is the potential that events will have an adverse effect on a bank's current or projected financial condition and resilience.
 The OCC has defined eight categories of risk for bank supervision purposes: credit, interest rate, liquidity, price, operational, compliance, strategic, and reputation.
 These categories are not mutually exclusive.
 Any product or service may expose a bank to multiple risks.
 Risks also may be interdependent and may be positively or negatively correlated.
-Examiners should be aware of this interdependence and assess the effect in a consistent and inclusive manner.
+Examiners should be aware of and assess this interdependence.
 Examiners also should be alert to concentrations that can significantly elevate risk.
 Concentrations can accumulate within and across products, business lines, geographic areas, countries, and legal entities.
 Refer to the "Bank Supervision Process" booklet of the Comptroller's Handbook for an expanded discussion of banking risks and their definitions.
+(Updated December 28, 2018)